elixir-webrtc/ex_webrtc/guides/deploying/bare.md

-# Deploying
+# Deploying on bare machines

 Deploying WebRTC applications can be cumbersome.
-Here are a few details you should keep in mind when trying to push your project into production.
+Here are a few details you should keep in mind when trying to push your project into production on a bare machine.

 ## Allow UDP traffic in your firewall